sagemath/trac_to_gh/Issue 2475.md

 # Issue 2475: doctest -- get coverage of modular/dims.py up to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2475

 Original creator: was